 There are a number of different requirements to fulfil before you can apply, depending on the sector and how your organisation is structured.
 You should also carefully check all the funding deadlines and refer to the Erasmus+ Programme Guide to ensure you understand the funding rules and eligibility criteria for your chosen activity.
 We also recommend referring to who can take part in Erasmus+.

 Higher Education Institutions must hold an Erasmus Charter for Higher Education, and youth organisations need to check they meet the accreditation requirements.
-Vocational education and training (VET) organisations have the option to apply for a VET Charter, although this is not compulsory.
+Vocational education and training (VET) organisations have the option to apply for a VET Mobility Charter, although this is not compulsory.
 Schools must meet the eligibility criteria.

 Whatever your sector, you will need to ensure your organisation is registered on the European Commission's EU Login and has obtained a Participant Identification Code (PIC).